Westwerk is a gallery. Westwerk is a club. Westwerk

-in an old building in the middle of Hamburg’s city centre.
+is an old building in the centre of Hamburg.
+Westwerk

 Donning this odd name (a cross-reference to west end